Embedding Riemannian Manifolds by the Heat Kernel of the Connection Laplacian: Acknowledgements

 \section{Acknowledgements}

-The author acknowledges the support partially by FHWA grant DTFH61-08-C-00028 and partially by Award Number FA9550-09-1-0551 from AFOSR.
+The author acknowledges the support partially by FHWA grant DTFH61-08-C-00028, partially by Award Number FA9550-09-1-0551 from AFOSR and partially by Connaught New Researcher grant 498992.
 He acknowledges Professor Charlie Fefferman and Professor Amit Singer for their time and inspiring and helpful discussions; in particular Professor Amit Singer, who introduced him the massive data analysis field.
-He also acknowledges the valuable discussion with Professor G\'{e}rard Besson and Richard Bamler.
+He also acknowledges the valuable discussion with Professor G\'{e}rard Besson, Professor Richard Bamler and Dr. Chen-Yun Lin.
+The author also thanks the anonymous reviewer's constructive and helpful comments.